 • National employee survey reveals a 10% year-on-year increase in staff looking to jump ship with over half of workers (59%) considering changing jobs in 2017• Confidence in the jobs market has bounced with 10% now reporting it has significantly improved since last year, up from 5% in 2016 outlook

-Plans have today been revealed for Investors in People to be established as a new independent Community Interest Company (CIC), a move which will enhance the organisation’s ability to deliver for employees, businesses and communities.
+Plans have been revealed for Investors in People to be established as a new independent Community Interest Company (CIC) from 1 February 2017, a move which will enhance the organisation’s ability to deliver for employees, businesses and communities.

 • 8 in 10 of women (83%) in full time employment believe gender discrimination is still present in the workplace.• Almost half of women (45%) think they have personally experienced discrimination in the workplace because of their gender.• The good news is that statistics have dropped by 5% since our poll in 2015, although it is clear there is still a long way to go.